-There already were some types of triggered emails (like abandoned cart emails) when we started working on the project.
+The shop already had several triggered campaigns (for example, abandoned cart emails) when we started working on the project.

 Emails for Regular Customers

-The first one turned out to be more effective, so we decided to go with it.
-It helped us reactivate 2% of the passive subscribers.
+The first email turned out to be more effective, so we decided to go with it.
+It helped us reactivate 2% of the inactive subscribers.
 The email was sent when the subscriber didn't open emails within 90 days.

-We started working on the project in July 2017 and by December 2017 we saw a 260% increase in the revenue from the email channel.
+After 5 months of working with the beauty shop, we saw a 260% increase in the revenue from the email channel.